samuelbfernandes/simplePHENOTYPES/README.md

 Heritability for trait\_1 is 0.2, while the heritability of the two correlated traits is 0.4.
-Each replicate is being recorded in a different file (`output_format = "multi-file"`) in a folder named “Results\_Pleotropic”.
+Each replicate is being recorded in a different file (`output_format = "multi-file"`) in a folder named “Results\_Pleiotropic”.
 The correlation between traits is not specified by the user; instead, the observed correlation is an artifact of different allelic effects for each trait.
 The same QTNs are used to generate phenotypes in all 10 replications (`vary_QTN = FALSE`);
 alternatively, one could select different QTNs in each replicate using `vary_QTN = TRUE` (default).
 The vector `add_effect` contains one